qMRLab/qMRLab/docs/source/gui_usage.rst

 2.1.2 qMR Data Fit
 +++++++++++++++++++++++
 Clicking on the light gray **Fit qMT Data** button will change the *Main* panel to the *Fit qMR Data* view.
 This is where you can load your data files for fitting and for viewing the resulting parameters maps.
-Refer to this section :ref:`3.
-Data Fitting` for more information.

 Click the big **Fit Data** button only when you have selected your data files, set up your protocol and fitting options and are ready to begin the fitting process, which, depending on the size of your data and the method, can take from a few minutes to a couple of hours.
 The **Save Results** button will prompt you to save a .mat file with the results of your data fit. **Load Results** will load previously saved results and display them.
+Refer to this section :ref:`3.
+Data Fitting` for more information.

 2.1.3 qMR Data Simulator
 ++++++++++++++++++++++++++++++++
 The three light gray buttons allows you to choose between three different data simulation mode: **Single Voxel Curve**, **Sensitivity Analysis** and **Multi Voxel Distribution**.
 Clicking on any one of these buttons will bring the corresponding interface to the *Main* panel.
 When any of these interfaces are active, clicking on the big dark gray **Simulate Data** button will launch the simulation using the current setting.
 The **Save Results** button will prompt you to save a .mat file with the current simulation results. **Load Results** will load previously saved simulation results and display them in the appropriate panel.
+Refer to this section :ref:`4.
+Simulation` for more information.

 Single Voxel Curve
 ______________________
 The *Single Voxel Curve* panel is a simple interface to simulate MR data from a single voxel, using the defined MR parameters and protocol.
 It is the fastest way to evaluate various acquisition protocols, the performance of the model and fitting options.
-Refer to section 4.1 for more information.
+Refer to section :ref:`4.1.
+Single Voxel Curve` for more information.

 Sensitivity Analysis
 _______________________